 If what you’re reading is a bit abstract, below is a Brand Voice Chart by CMI and CoSchedule that can also help you in defining your brand voice…

-How to find a Brand Tone of voice
+How to find a Brand Tone of Voice

-Now that we’ve discussed about how to find your brand voice, I want you to also know that your brand voice cannot be completely fixed without a brand tone of voice because, these two works hand in hand to give you a unique brand identity.
+Now that we’ve discussed about how to find your brand voice, I want you to also know that your brand voice cannot be completely fixed without a brand tone of voice because, these two work hand in hand to give you a unique brand identity.

 Below are the steps to find your brand tone voice…